Santi-13/obisidian-notes-vault/AI/Background Maths/Jacobians - Vectors of derivatives.md

 - How $f(x,y,z)$ changes with respect to $x$, depending on the magnitude of $2xy$, that is, as the product becomes larger, changes in $x$ become more significant.
 - How the significance in changes in $y$ are proportional to $x^2$.
 - How $z$ always increase or decrease the function's value by $3$ units.

+In the case of the Jacobian row vector we described, it also points to the steepest slope, becoming smaller as the coordinate